 Godspeed dear friend, I suspect I will be seeing you soon.
 But may your life inspire generations and, as your life work is remembered, teach some of these young pups some valuable life lessons.

-John D. Dingell, a Dearborn Democrat, was the longest servng member of the U.S. House of Representatives and author of The Dean; The Best Seat in the House.
+John D. Dingell, a Dearborn Democrat, was the longest serving member of the U.S. House of Representatives.
+He died Feb.
+7, 2019.